borttappat/dotfiles/tools/Sovereign/README.md

   - At least one special character
 - Allows for minimum and maximum word lengths
 - Prints the changes made to the list in terms of word-count
-- Example: password -> rejected, passw0rd! -> acepted
+- Example: password -> rejected, passw0rd! -> accepted

 ### Subdomain scanner (subenum.py)
 [Tested against hackerone.com and inlanefreight.com]